Is Your Baby Getting Enough Breast Milk?

 | Day 5 onwards | 6 or more, pale yellow |

-A "heavy" diaper feels noticeably weighted.
-If you're not sure whether a disposable diaper is wet, pour 30 ml of water onto a dry diaper for comparison.
+A "heavy" nappy feels noticeably weighted.
+If you're not sure whether a disposable nappy is wet, pour 30 ml of water onto a dry one for comparison — that's roughly what a full wet nappy should feel like.

-After the first few days, breastfed babies typically have at least 2 soft yellow stools a day, each about the size of a £2 coin / a 2-euro coin — and often many more.
+After the first few days, breastfed babies typically have at least 2 soft yellow stools a day, each about the size of a £2 coin or a 2-euro coin — and often many more.
 The stools look mustard-yellow, sometimes seedy.
-After about 6 weeks, frequency often drops sharply (some breastfed babies poo just once every few days).
+After about 6 weeks, frequency often drops sharply (some breastfed babies have just one bowel movement every few days).
 That later change is normal as long as weight gain is steady.

 Steady weight gain